3meters/tipe/Readme.md

   Still reading?
 Tipe provides a base method, tipe(identifier) that returns a string for all valid identifiers, making it a valid replacement for Javascript's native typeof.
 It fixes all the obvious bugs in typeof.
 This is useful if you want to write switch statements based on the type of identifiers.

-  Tipeown custom tipes for any constructor.
-See the docs below.
+  tipe.addTipe(Constructor, typeName) lets you add your own custom tipes for any constru

   Tipe aims to be fast.
 Run node bench to compare the performance of tipe versus is.

-  We rely on tipe for a large-scale, closed-source public web service backing mobile apps, and keep track of it every day.
-We welcome all improvements.
+  We rely on the master public branch of tipe for a large-scale, closed-source public web service backing mobile apps.
+We keep track of it every day, and welcome all improvements.

   Enjoy!